Everything You Need to Know About Flying Allegiant Air in 2019

 My Impressions and Thoughts on Flying Allegiant

-As far as traveling on a budget airline, considering that I’m not big on eating or drinking while in flight and don’t have many leg room requirements, there was really nothing for me to dislike about my flights.
-That said I will say there was some noticeable wear and tear along with some dinge on the plane, but nothing rising to the level of being a turn-off.
+As far as traveling on a budget airline, considering that I’m not big on eating or drinking while in flight and don’t really have leg room requirements, there was really nothing for me to dislike about my flights.
+In my initial review, I did note there was some noticeable wear and tear along with some dinge on the plane I took to Sanford.
+However, I’ve since learned that that model plane was one of the older ones in their fleet.
+Thus, during my flights to L.A. and Vegas, I haven’t noticed any such issues, with both planes looking clean and welcoming.